 Indeed, the Hamptons have been the address of the distinguished since at least the 19th century.
 And today, it’s the home of many celebrities, politicians, and business tycoons.

-If you’re looking to live in this community, you’ll surely be in good company.
+If you’re looking to live in this community, get to know why now is a good time to buy a home in Hamptons and you’ll surely be in good company.
 Let’s take a closer look at the beachside towns that are at the forefront of luxury living in New York.

 Real estate options

 There is no signature style as far as home designs go, but all properties in the Hamptons share a common trait: they run large.
 It’s not uncommon to find houses that measure 4,000+ to 7,000+ sq. ft. here.

 The overwhelming majority of houses are single-family residences that are nestled in expansive, immaculately tended lawns.
 Given the community’s location, many homes also have beachside views.
 The most luxurious homes are often found in secluded neighborhoods accessible only by private roadways.